These are installation and setup instructions for the Private eazyBI version 4.3 and newer.

 root.
 Alternative solution is to use frontend web server which listens to port 80 and proxies web requests to private eazyBI.
 Please contact eazyBI support if you need help with private eazyBI setup in production mode.

-If you would like to export dashboard pages to PDF or send regular emails with eazyBI dashboards as PDF attachments then please install PhantomJS on your Private eazyBI server and specify its location in
+If you would like to export dashboard pages to PDF or send regular emails with eazyBI dashboards as PDF attachments then please install Google Chrome on your Private eazyBI server.

 If Private eazyBI initial page does not open or opens with error message then check either console output or check the log file